unisdr/VC-API-Documentation/drupal.md

 Form Post Parameters:

 * email string, value should be a valid email address
-* password string, the encrypted text must use bcrypt encryption
+* password string, the encrypted text must use bcrypt encryption, use the API endpoint on the general section to encrpyt the password
 * con_id integer, foreign key of the contact records in PW.net, this a way for common login to associate the account information

 ```shell